Digicreon/Dispak/README.md

 ### 3.3 Pre/post scripts execution

-Dispak can execute scripts before and after packaging (the action of creating a new tag) and install.
+Dispak can execute scripts before and after packaging (the action of creating a new tag), configuration and installation.

 These scripts could be written in any language.
 Their return status must be equal to 0 (zero); any other value will make Dispak to abort its processing.

 Dispak gives two parameters to these scripts:
 1. The platform environment (`dev`, `test` or `prod`).
 2. The tag version number.
-For pre/post-packing scripts it is the number of the created tag; for pre/post-install scripts it is the number of the installed tag.
+For pre/post-packaging scripts it is the number of the created tag; for pre/post-config and pre/post-install scripts it is the number of the installed tag.

-Pre/post installation scripts get two additional parameters:
+Pre/post configuration and installation scripts get two additional parameters:
 1. The old tag version number.
 2. A character that describes the tag evolution: "+" if the new tag is more recent than the old one; "-" if the new tag is older then the one that was installed.
 These two extra parameters are empty if the installation is done over a `master` branch install.